 If there is ambiguity, your client may feel that they have been cheated, or the editor may feel taken advantage of.
 If the editor drafts a service agreement and the client doesn’t like the scope of work or any other term, then the parties can negotiate rather than each party’s feeling shortchanged after the fact.

 So a contract isn’t primarily a blunt instrument to be wielded in a courtroom.
-It’s document that helps prevent conflict between an editor and a client in the first place.
+It’s a document that helps prevent conflict between an editor and a client in the first place.

 • Most people are honest (but not all – look out for red flags for ones who aren’t)